robinrob/rsmithio/_posts/2018-08-17-podcasts-for-geeks.md

 ## Podcasts for geeks
 ### [Syntax - Tasty Web Development Treats](https://dev.to/syntax/)
 Frequency: twice-weekly.
-Good humourous chat, spliced with diverse and genuinely useful developer tips, from useful Javascript functions to editor plugins and life tips in general.
+Good humorous chat, spliced with diverse and genuinely useful developer tips, from useful Javascript functions to editor plugins and life tips in general.

 ### [The Big Web Show](http://5by5.tv/bigwebshow/)
 1-2 weekly.
 The Big Web Show seems to come in seasons, where frequency varies a bit within each.
 However the show is great, episodes are ~1hr and the show has a big archive of previous episodes so overall is one of the best developer podcast resources.